andytudhope/thebluebook/source/fugue-ii/index.md

 My best "technical definition": any consciously unitive act.

 "Consciously" implies intentional and self-reflexive thought, because it is the very fact of thought and action airising mutually which gives any choice-enacted-in-the-world the appearance of unity.
+In other words, consciousness is what binds thought and action, and love is its religious practice.

 The Latin root of "religion" is _religio_, meaning an obligation or bond.
 It is that which binds us to God.
 The same is true for the Arabic word _dīn_, though it's meaning is more expansive and specifically transactional.
 A _hadith_ (saying of The Prophet) sometimes quoted in this regard is: "Trust in Allah and tether your camel."